-Your organization and all organizations that receive NEH funds in a consortium proposal must work in the humanities (see A2.
-Background).
-You must identify these consortium organizations in the budget as subrecipients (see F5.
-Subawards/Consortiums/Contractual Costs in the budget instructions) and provide a letter of commitment from each that explains their role in the project in Attachment 5: Letters of commitment and support.
+Consortium participants receiving project funds (NEH and/or matching funds) must be identified in the in the budget as subrecipients (see F5.
+Subawards/Consortiums/Contractual Costs in the budget instructions) and provide a letter of commitment that explains their role in the project in Attachment 7: Letters of commitment and support.
 Subrecipients must meet NEH eligibility requirements and provide you with a subrecipient budget in Attachment 8: Subrecipient budget(s).
-Subrecipients may raise and contribute third-party non-federal gift funds to help meet your organization's match requirement; however, funds may not originate directly from the subrecipient organizations.
-See Subrecipient monitoring requirements.
+Consortium projects where the primary applicant is managing and expending all funds, including matching gifts, are not required to include a subrecipient budget, but must still submit a letter of commitment.